paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 He’ll also like seeing how familiar objects move differently in water.

-Putting some water with a few toys and objects on a cookie sheet is a fun variant to try.
+**Here’s a fun variant to try: put some water with a few toys and objects on a cookie sheet.** Once again, baby will love to touch and splash in the water.

+And he’ll delight in watching and moving toys across the cookie sheet.

 **Suggested Items**: